gravitational/teleport/rfd/0177-upgrade-js-package-manager.md

   much when it comes to workspaces, the dependencies are still hoisted.
     * linked: (experimental) install in node_modules/.store, link in place, unhoisted.
-  Note: workes like pnpm.
+  Note: works like pnpm.
 See an [RFD](https://github.com/npm/rfcs/blob/main/accepted/0042-isolated-mode.md).
 * Yarn has `nodeLinker`:
     * pnp: no node_modules, unhoisted.
 Note: does not work with Electron.
     * pnpm: install in `node_modules/.store`, link in place, unhoisted.